kama-pa-go/btp-transfer/README.md

 ### Prerequisites
 * Docker & Docker Compose

+### Configuration

+The application uses environment variables for configuration (database credentials, ports).
+Before running the application, you must create a `.env` file in the root directory.

+1. Create a `.env` file based on the provided example:
+    ```bash
+    cp .env.example .env
+    ```
+2. (Optional) Edit the `.env` file to match your local environment settings if they differ from the defaults.

 ### Start the Application
 The easiest way to run the database and the backend server is to use Docker Compose: